ajbarea/fault-recovery-redundancy/README.md

 - **Docker Swarm** – Orchestration and load balancing
 - **ffmpeg / OBS** – Streaming input
 - **Docker.DotNet** – .NET API to interact with Docker /  Docker Swarm
+- **stress-ng** – Tool used to apply CPU, memory, I/O, and network stress for chaos engineering and fault injection

 ---